ericglau/defi-ls/README.md

 ## Setup

-To enable full functionality, go to VS Code settings, search for the following settings and enter the required values:
+Go to the VS Code settings, search for the following settings and enter the required values:
 - Code Lens: Enable
 - Infura: Enter your Infura Project ID and Project Secret from https://infura.io/
 - Amberdata: Enter your Amberdata API key from https://amberdata.io/
+- Etherscan: Enter your Etherscan API key from https://etherscan.io/

-The above secrets and API key are optional and are used by the extension to access additional APIs for enhanced display data.
+The above secrets and API keys are not strictly required, but are needed if you want to enable full functionality of this extension.